kunle123-ui/kunle/Accounts-&-Permissions.md

   * [4.1 Default Account Configuration (Single-Sig)](#41-default-account-configuration-single-sig)
   * [4.2 Multi-sig Account & Custom Permissions](#42-multi-sig-account--custom-permissions)

 An **account** is human readable identifier that is stored on the blockchain.
 Every transaction has it's permissions evaluated under the configured authority of an account.
 Each named permission has a threshold that must be met for a transactions signed under that authority to be considered valid.
 Transactions are signed by utilizing a **client** that has a loaded and unlocked wallet.
-A wallet is a local file that contains keys.
+A wallet is software that protects and makes use of your keys.
 These keys may or maybe not be permissioned to an account authority on the blockchain.

 ## 1. Wallets